GavinKenna/gavinkenna.io/content/blogposts/AdviceForNewTechManagers.md

 If your team has given accurate timeline's based on experience, and you're asked if it can be pushed ahead without additional resources, **say no**.

-Now, obviously that doesn't mean to stonewall every other department just for the sake of it - overall each department is striving for the same goal but you just have to be mindful that your priority is to your team.
+Now, obviously that doesn't mean to stonewall every other department just for the sake of it - overall each department is striving for the same goal, but you just have to be mindful that your priority is to your team.

 ## Overcome The Strange Feeling of Leading People With More Experience